urbanware-org/msgui/README.md

 <img src="https://raw.githubusercontent.com/urbanware-org/msgui/main/Stuff/GitHub/MsgUI_Win2008.png" alt="MsgUI on Windows Server 2008 R2" width="200px" align="right"/>For example, on *Windows Server 2008 R2*, a simple message box appears that can be moved.

 Nevertheless, it is always on top (in the foreground) and cannot be minimized.

-This is the default behavior on *Windows 7*, *Windows Server 2008* and below.

 [Top](#msgui-)